 When you think about it, it should not have come as a surprise.
 Because there are no thermal bridges, and all wall surfaces are withing 4-5 degrees F. of each other, no convective loops form.
 In a standard house in winter, warm air against a window or cold wall will cool, lose some of its moisture in the form of condensation, then drop to the floor.
 This sucks in more air against the window and a thermal loop – or draft–has been formed.
 This is why you always see radiators or air conditioning grills near windows—to combat those loops.
 In a Passive House, there are no drafts, no air stratification (think no hot attics in summer and no cold basements in winter) and no leaky doors and windows.

 What do they look like?

-Because the Passive House standard is performance-based, not prescriptive, an architect has complete freedom of design—from traditional, as in our Bethesda foursquare and our Rockville neo-colonial, to contemporary as in the new Passive House we are now completing in Fairfax City.
+Because the Passive House standard is performance-based, not prescriptive, an architect has complete freedom of design—from traditional, as in our Bethesda foursquare and our Rockville neo-colonial, to contemporary as in the net zero energy house we recently completed in Fairfax City, and the Arlington net zero house going into construction in fall of 2018.
 This does not mean that an architect can disregard basic principles of designing compact, efficient buildings.
-But if there is a design feature you really want, let’s say, a lot of west-facing glass to take advantage of a view; that has an energy cost associated with it, but your architect can play with the trade-offs using the energy modeling software to compensate for the increased solar gain.
+But if there is a design feature you really want — let’s say a lot of west-facing glass to take advantage of a view– that has an energy cost associated with it, but your architect can play with the trade-offs using the energy modeling software to compensate for the increased solar gain.

 The design requirements become more restrictive the further north you live, due to the increasing need for winter solar gain to aid in heating.
 This translates into larger glass areas facing south the further north you live.